Current Designations of U.S. Unmanned Military Aerospace Vehicles

 1. The S-10 slot in the satellite series was reused for unknown reasons.
 The "XSS" prefix of the MDS designation has since been used as an acronym with various interpretations ("Experimental Small Satellite", "Experimental Spacecraft System", "Experimental Satellite System").

-2. Other than XSS-10A, the designations of the XSS-11 and XSS-12 follow-on programs are not official MDS designators.
-However, because of the relatively wide-spread use of the XSS-11 and -12 labels, the numbers S-11 and -12 have not been assigned to other satellite programs to avoid confusion.
-It is quite possible that "XSS-11A" and "XSS-12A" will be retroactively allocated as official MDS designations to the XSS-11/12 programs.
+2. Other than XSS-10A, the designations of the XSS-11 and XSS-12 follow-on programs were not official MDS designators.
+However, because of the relatively wide-spread use of the XSS-11 and -12 labels at the time, the numbers S-11 and -12 have not been assigned to other satellite programs to avoid confusion.

 3. The design number 13 has been skipped, because that number is not used anymore in any MDS designations (triskaidekaphobia).

-4. The designation LS-15A might refer to the satellites of the SBSS (Space-Based Space Surveillance) system, but this is unconfirmed.
+4. The designation LS-15A almost certainly refers to the SBSS (Space-Based Space Surveillance) satellite, but this is not confirmed with 100% certainty.

 In no particular order: